cmusv/pysheetgrader-core/README.md

 2. For each graded sheet, there should be a pairing sheet with name of `[sheet_name]_CheckOrder`, which contains the order of the cells that needs to be graded on the B column, starting from row 2.
 3. An Excel cell note, called rubric note, for each graded cell that contains a rubric specification to grade that cell.
 The details of the rubric note will be provided in the next section.

+    **All columns in the order sheets are position independent.
+But the headers of the columns must be as follows (case insensitive):**

+    For `SheetGradingOrder`:
+    - name of the sheet: "name" "sheet", "tab",
+    - minimum work to show per-cell feedback: "min-work",
+    - message in case minimum work is not reached: "feedback"

+    For `CheckOrder`:
+    - Cell ID": "number", "cell-id", "id",
+    - Cell Coordinate": "cell",
+    - Cell Description": "description",
+    - Hidden or Killer Cells": "special (H/K)", "hidden", "killer",       - "killer or hidden", "hidden or killer",

+        And in case of **`Test Mode`**

+    - Test Name": "test-name",
+    - Expected Result": "expected-result",
+    - Failure Message in case of test failure": "failure-message",

 Here are some sample images:

 - SheetGradingOrder content: